matthew-l-weber/armperf/README.md

 [  103.156036] 49902    2322703 169203  20224376        0       11362827
 [  104.186035] 48974    2320928 168278  20198781        0       11362768

+NOTE: (this formatting is old, the new output is: cycle-count, overflow, counter-0, counter-1, ...)

 The Counter values, Overflow indication, Cycle count, EMIF read and write count is provided.